petervdonovan/ordserv/explain/explanations.md

 ### In-depth syntactic explanation

-To break down the antecedent of the implication into its sub-formulas and analyze when they are true, we will start by examining the atomic sub-formulas and then progress to larger sub-formulas constructed from them.
+To break down the antecedent of the logical implication into its sub-formulas and analyze when they are true, we will start by examining the atomic sub-formulas and then build up to larger sub-formulas.

 1. Atomic Sub-formulas:

+   - `(e_1 is (Sending TAG))`: This atomic sub-formula is true when event $e_1$ involves the RTI sending a TAG message.
-   - $e_1$ is the first event satisfying $(((e_1$ is (Sending TAG)) ∨ ((e_1$ is (Sending PTAG)))$: This sub-formula is true when $e_1$ is the first event in the RTI that involves sending either a TAG or a PTAG message.
+   - `(e_1 is (Sending PTAG))`: This atomic sub-formula is true when event $e_1$ involves the RTI sending a PTAG message.
-   - $Federate(e_1) = Federate(e_2)$: This sub-formula is true when the federate associated with event $e_1$ is the same as the federate associated with event $e_2$.
+   - `Federate(e_1) = Federate(e_2)`: This atomic sub-formula is true when events $e_1$ and $e_2$ occur in the same federate.
-   - $(Tag e_1) + (largest delay of a connection going out of the federate of e_1) ≥ (Tag e_2)$: This sub-formula is true when the logical tag of event $e_1$ plus the largest delay of a connection going out of the federate of $e_1$ is greater than or equal to the logical tag of event $e_2$.
+   - `(Tag e_1) + (largest delay of a connection going out of the federate of e_1) ≥ (Tag e_2)`: This atomic sub-formula is true when the sum of the tag of event $e_1$ and the largest delay of a connection going out of the federate of $e_1$ is greater than or equal to the tag of event $e_2`.
+   - `(e_2 is (Receiving PORT_ABS))`: This atomic sub-formula is true when event $e_2$ involves the RTI receiving a PORT_ABS message.
-   - $e_2$ is (Receiving PORT_ABS) ∨ $e_2$ is (Receiving TAGGED_MSG): This sub-formula is true when event $e_2$ in the RTI involves receiving either a PORT_ABS or a TAGGED_MSG message.
+   - `(e_2 is (Receiving TAGGED_MSG))`: This atomic sub-formula is true when event $e_2$ involves the RTI receiving a TAGGED_MSG message.
-   - $¬((Fed e_2) has no upstream with delay ≤ (Tag e_2))$: This sub-formula is true when the federate associated with event $e_2$ has at least one upstream connection with a delay less than or equal to the logical tag of event $e_2$.
+   - `(Fed e_2) has no upstream with delay ≤ (Tag e_2)`: This atomic sub-formula is true when the federate associated with event $e_2$ has no upstream connection with a delay less than or equal to the tag of event $e_2`.

 2. Larger Sub-formulas:

+   - `((e_1 is (Sending TAG)) ∨ (e_1 is (Sending PTAG)))`: This sub-formula is true when event $e_1$ involves the RTI sending either a TAG or a PTAG message.
-   - $(((e_1$ is the first event satisfying $(((e_1$ is (Sending TAG)) ∨ ((e_1$ is (Sending PTAG)))) ∧ $Federate($e_1$) = $Federate($e_2$) ∧ $(Tag $e_1$) + (largest delay of a connection going out of the federate of $e_1$) ≥ (Tag $e_2$))$: This sub-formula is true when event $e_1$ is the first event in the RTI that involves sending a TAG or PTAG message, the federate associated with $e_1$ is the same as the federate associated with $e_2$, and the logical tag of $e_1$ plus the largest delay of a connection going out of the federate of $e_1$ is greater than or equal to the logical tag of $e_2$.
+   - `(((e_1 is the first event satisfying (...) ∧ (...) ∧ (...)))`: This sub-formula is true when event $e_1$ satisfies the conditions specified within the parentheses, including sending a TAG or PTAG message, being in the same federate as event $e_2$, and having a tag that allows for the necessary delay.
+   - `(((e_2 is (Receiving PORT_ABS)) ∨ (e_2 is (Receiving TAGGED_MSG))))`: This sub-formula is true when event $e_2$ involves the RTI receiving either a PORT_ABS or a TAGGED_MSG message.
-   - $((((e_2$ is (Receiving PORT_ABS)) ∨ $(e_2$ is (Receiving TAGGED_MSG))) ∧ $¬((Fed $e_2$) has no upstream with delay ≤ (Tag $e_2$))$: This sub-formula is true when event $e_2$ in the RTI involves receiving a PORT_ABS or TAGGED_MSG message, and the federate associated with $e_2$ has at least one upstream connection with a delay less than or equal to the logical tag of $e_2$.
+   - `(¬((Fed e_2) has no upstream with delay ≤ (Tag e_2)))`: This sub-formula is true when the federate associated with event $e_2$ has at least one upstream connection with a delay less than or equal to the tag of event $e_2`.

 3. Largest Sub-formula:
-   - The entire antecedent of the implication: This sub-formula is true when the conjunction of the two larger sub-formulas described above is satisfied, indicating that the conditions involving the sending and receiving of messages, federate associations, and logical tag comparisons are met for events $e_1$ and $e_2$ in the RTI.
+   - The antecedent of the logical implication is the largest sub-formula, combining all the atomic and larger sub-formulas using logical operators like `∧` and `∨`.

-By breaking down the antecedent into its constituent sub-formulas, we can understand the specific conditions under which each part is true and how they collectively contribute to the overall truth of the antecedent.
+By breaking down the antecedent into its constituent sub-formulas and understanding when each sub-formula is true, we can analyze the conditions under which the entire antecedent holds true, leading to the implication that $e_1$ precedes $e_2$.

-_(This explanation was generated in 13 seconds.)_
+_(This explanation was generated in 10 seconds.)_

 ### Summary of the meaning of formula 6

-The formula states that if event $e_1$ in the RTI is the first event where the RTI sends a TAG or PTAG message, occurring in the same federate as event $e_2$, and the logical tag of $e_1$ plus the largest delay of a connection going out of the federate of $e_1$ is greater than or equal to the logical tag of $e_2, and event $e_2$ in the RTI involves the RTI receiving a PORT_ABS or TAGGED_MSG message, and the federate associated with $e_2$ has at least one upstream connection with a delay less than or equal to the logical tag of $e_2, then event $e_1$ must occur before event $e_2$ in physical time.
-This formula ensures that when specific message exchanges and logical tag comparisons occur between the RTI and federates, the order of these events is maintained to prevent inconsistencies and ensure the correct temporal sequence of events within the federated system.
+The formula states that if event $e_1$ in the RTI involves sending either a TAG or a PTAG message to the same federate as event $e_2$, with a tag that accounts for the largest delay of a connection going out of the federate of $e_1, and event $e_2$ in the RTI involves receiving a PORT_ABS or a TAGGED_MSG message, and the federate associated with $e_2$ has at least one upstream connection with a delay less than or equal to the tag of $e_2, then event $e_1$ must precede event $e_2$ in logical time.

+In simpler terms, this formula ensures that when the RTI sends a message to a federate that needs to be received before a certain tag, and that federate has the necessary information to process the message without violating any timing constraints, the sending event must occur before the receiving event to maintain the logical order of events in the system.
+This logical implication holds true for all possible events $e_1$ and $e_2$ in the RTI, guaranteeing the correct sequencing of message exchanges between the RTI and federates.

-_(This explanation was generated in 4 seconds.)_
+_(This explanation was generated in 5 seconds.)_

 ### High-level justification

-This guarantee is expected to be correct because it aligns with the principles of logical time progression and the causality constraints within a federated simulation system.
-When the RTI sends a TAG (Tag Advance Grant) or PTAG (Provisional Tag Advance Grant) message to a federate, it authorizes the federate to advance to or perform actions at a new logical time, taking into account the largest delay of any outgoing connection from that federate.
-This ensures that any actions taken by the federate, including sending PORT_ABS (indicating the absence of a signal) or TAGGED_MSG (indicating the presence of a signal), respect the logical time constraints and the potential delays in communication to downstream federates.
-The requirement that the RTI receives a PORT_ABS or TAGGED_MSG message after it has sent a TAG or PTAG message, especially when considering the delays on upstream connections, ensures that the federate's actions are consistent with the logical timeline and causality, preventing any actions or signals from being acknowledged out of order.
-This ordering is crucial for maintaining the integrity of the simulation's logical time progression and ensuring that all federates operate within the established temporal and causal constraints.
+The guarantee is expected to be correct because it aligns with the fundamental principles of maintaining logical consistency and causality within a distributed simulation system.
+When the RTI sends a TAG or PTAG message to a federate, it is essentially granting permission for the federate to advance to a new logical time, taking into account the maximum delay from its connections.
+For the system to remain consistent, any incoming messages (PORT_ABS or TAGGED_MSG) that could affect the state of the federate at this new logical time must be processed before the federate advances.
+This ensures that the federate's state reflects all relevant events up to that point in logical time.
+The ordering guarantee ensures that messages are processed in a sequence that respects the logical time constraints, thereby preventing causality violations and ensuring the integrity of the simulation.

-_(This explanation was generated in 20 seconds.)_
+_(This explanation was generated in 16 seconds.)_

 ## Formula 7